awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-user-arn.md

 ## Step 4: Add a Configuration File to the On\-Premises Instance<a name="register-on-premises-instance-iam-user-arn-4"></a>

 Add a configuration file to the on\-premises instance, using root or administrator permissions\.
-This configuration file will be used to declare the IAM user credentials and the target AWS region to be used for AWS CodeDeploy\.
+This configuration file will be used to declare the IAM user credentials and the target AWS region to be used for CodeDeploy\.
 The file must be added to a specific location on the on\-premises instance\.
 The file must include the IAM user's ARN, secret key ID, secret access key, and the target AWS region\.
 The file must follow a specific format\.

 1. Create a file named `codedeploy.onpremises.yml` \(for an Ubuntu Server or RHEL on\-premises instance\) or `conf.onpremises.yml` \(for a Windows Server on\-premises instance\) in the following location on the on\-premises instance:
    + For Ubuntu Server: `/etc/codedeploy-agent/conf`